-Eclectic music artist, pianist, composer, arranger, producer, groove inventor and fearless improviser born and raised in San Juan, Puerto Rico.
-Brenda has also created a Creativity for Musicians workshop that includes over 300 creativity exercises for musicians created by her.
+Music artist, composer, arranger, producer, artist coach, career advisor, project consultant, groove inventor and fearless improviser born and raised in San Juan, Puerto Rico.
+Brenda has also created a Creativity workshop that includes over 300 creativity exercises for musicians and all artists.

 What does Brenda’s music sound like?

 Having grown up with the magical blend of rhythms and melodies, which encompasses Puerto Rican music, Brenda has expanded her sound to include: Latin, Soul, Blues, R&B, Funk, Jazz, Spanish Flamenco, Bluegrass, Rock and all sorts of multicultural fusions.
 The result is a pan-stylistic musical feast made up of expressive melodies, powerful rhythms, creative harmonies and adventurous improvisations.

 - Preciosa 8:40

 - Cumbanchero 6:47

 As a bandleader Brenda has performed in Puerto Rico, the Caribbean, Central and South America, the United States and Europe.

 Puerto Rico Jazz Jam (Puerto Rico)